JamitLabs/Jetworking/Documentation/README.md

 sudo gem install jazzy
 ```

-## Adding documentation for a new submodule
+## Adding documentation for a new sub module

 When a new sub module is added, is is also required to update the documentation generation mechanism: